-Every Thanksgiving table since I can remember has had creamed spinach on it.
-I still have the hand-written recipe card from my aunt!
-I have slightly changed the ingredients to make it dairy and gluten free, but it has every bit of that creaminess and flavor that I love so much.
-It is the perfect side dish for Thanksgiving or any meal!
+Every Thanksgiving table since I can remember, has had creamed spinach on it.
+I still have the hand-written recipe card from my aunt 🙂 I have slightly changed the ingredients to make it gluten free, but it has every bit of that creaminess and flavor that we all love so much.

-Holiday Tip: this is the perfect dish to make ahead of time.
+This is the perfect dish to make ahead of time.
 It reheats so easily in the microwave or oven and the flavor gets even better over time!
-I am all for anything that makes my life a little easier.
-Just leave off the onions until just before serving.

 This post may contain affiliate links.
 Please read my disclaimer.

 Steakhouse Style Creamed Spinach with Bacon